 Appliances can be damaged by low voltage.
 Loads should be balanced so voltage does not drop below 110 volts for either leg.
 Low campground (shore-power) voltage can be defected quickly from gauge readings.
 If cause of low campground voltage can not be corrected, generator power will have to be used during periods of high appliance demands.

-A.C.
+7 A.C.
 AMPERAGE - Ammeters show current flow in LEG ONE (left) and LEG TWO (right) of 120 volt alternating current circuits.
-Polarity Normal indicator (green), lit whenever the shoreline hookup is properly connected and grounded and line polarity is compatible with coach wiring and a Polarity Reversed indicator (red) which lights when hookup is reversed.